Velology: 1923 series

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 1938 series

 The 1938 series of Annual licence discs were a minor design revision to the 1932 series, and were issued from 1 January 1938 to July 1950.
 The background pattern text was revised to read "Mechanically propelled vehicle licence", instead of "Road Fund Licence".

 1951 series

 The 1951 series were first issued on 1 January 1951 as a revision to the previous series.
 The emblems of Regions of the United Kingdom were replaced with the expiry year and the arrangement of the expiry date was modified to increase legibility.
 Licence discs issued for 1954 to 1956 removed the requirement for specifying the colour of the vehicle.
 A diagonal colour band overprint was used for licences for 1951 and 1952, and a vertical band for the remainder of the series.